The Geography of the Higley 1000

 The concept of “neighborhood” in America is to say the least, amorphous.
 Realtors are notorious at “stretching” ill-defined neighborhood boundaries of wealthy places in the interest of generating higher prices through a halo effect.

 Mapping companies vary from identifying virtually every sub-division (ADC Maps) to the grudging vagueness of a few well known neighborhoods (eg. Thomas Brothers Guides, Rand McNally).
+Google Maps, my main source for updating the Higley 1000 for 2010, has done an excellent job of adding neighborhoods in recent years.
+Still, there are many areas that are difficult to name as a “neighborhood”.
 I have used a variety of resources in trying to identify individual neighborhoods including extensive use of the internet.
 Although I may not have identified every single neighborhood at this point, I think any fair observer will find that my sample is impressive and further refinement will do little to alter the basic statistics.

 The Census Bureau first used tracts in selected urban neighborhoods in the 1940 Census.
 The system of Census Tracts gradually expanded over the decades until it covered the entire country by the 2000 Census.
 The point of the system was to maintain geographic boundaries from decade to decade to allow researchers to compare socio-economic changes over times within set boundaries.
 At the same time the system had to be supple enough to accommodate growth (particularly on the ever expanding suburban fringe).
 For the most part, the boundaries appear to be well drawn.